 Meanwhile, across the world, people were showing signs of impatience with us in South America.
-The establishment of other Regional Offices had been delayed, partly because changes in structure of our pilot Region were being made, and these changes needed to be assessed, too.
+The establishment of other Regional Offices had been delayed, partly because changes in structure of our pilot Region were being made, and these changes needed to be assessed, too, before rolling it all out globally.
 From our perspective, I think we viewed this as a good process, honest and accountable but a bit slow and painful.
-But others, in other parts of the world, were becoming impatient.
+But others, in other parts of the world, were becoming impatient, feeling left out.

 At the same time, headquarters was losing effectiveness, so staff outside of South America weren’t getting any more support than before – even less, since headquarters was focused on South America.
 Alberto’s initiatives were getting a lot of attention, and they were only being implemented in South America, so understandably others got tired of hearing all about the work we were doing, and were skeptical about it – they wanted to get going, too.